 What if they have ADD and just did not notice you – and let me point out straight away, no, I am not saying people with ADD are rude, I am trying to point out that there are many reasons why people may not acknowledge the things you do, and distraction is one of them.

-What if they just had just received some upsetting news, got divorced or where recently bereaved?
+What if they just received some upsetting news, got divorced or were recently bereaved?

-You could well be think that’s no excuse for rudeness, but I think to be rude, we have to be aware that we are doing something wrong.
+You could think that’s no excuse for rudeness, but I think to be rude, we have to be aware that we are doing something wrong.

-I am very aware that in writing this post I am making myself out to be some sort of saint, which I am certainly not, just ask my partner Lewis!
+I am very aware that in writing this post, I am making myself out to be some sort of saint, which I am certainly not.

 Pay forward good behaviour, and not the bad!